TILOS-AI-Institute/MacroPlacement/CodeElements/SimulatedAnnealingGWTW/README.md

 We run our SA for `IS_ASYNC=0` on all testcases.
-In the table below, we provide two **proxy cost** values per testcase: (i) the proxy cost from our FD placer/evaluator that yields the best result when evaluated by the golden CircuitTraining evaluator, and (ii) the golden proxy cost value from the CircuitTraining evaluator.
-Our FD placers do not yield the same results as the CircuitTraining FD placer.
-Although our evaluator computes proxy cost exactly as the CircuitTraining evaluator, discrepancies in the FD placers lead to different proxy cost outcomes.
+In the table below, we provide two **proxy cost** values per testcase: (i) the proxy cost from our FD placer/evaluator that yields the best result when evaluated by the golden Circuit Training evaluator, and (ii) the golden proxy cost value from the Circuit Training evaluator.
+Our FD placers do not yield the same results as the Circuit Training FD placer.
+Although our evaluator computes proxy cost exactly as the Circuit Training evaluator, discrepancies in the FD placers lead to different proxy cost outcomes.

 <table><thead>